 Gaming attorney and sports betting legal expert, Daniel Wallach, has announced the formation of Wallach Legal LLC, a law firm devoted exclusively to the burgeoning field of sports wagering and gaming law in the United States.
-With the Supreme Court having declared the federal ban on state-authorized sports betting to be unconstitutional, the sports betting industry has taken off in the United States.
-Eight states have legalized sports betting within the last year, and one of those states – New Jersey – has already taken in nearly $2 billion in legal sports bets.
-This year, another 20 to 25 states are expected to take up the issue of sports betting, and, by this time next year, sports betting might be legal in more than half of the states in the country.
+With the Supreme Court having declared the federal ban on state-sponsored sports betting to be unconstitutional, the sports betting industry has taken off in the United States.
+More than 30 states have legalized sports betting since the fall of the Professional and Amateur Sports Protection Act in May 2018, generating more than $100 billion in legal sports wagers in that time.

-This exciting new vertical – which some estimate to be in excess of $150 billion annually – has created the need for legal professionals with proficiency in gaming law and an understanding of the complex legal and regulatory environment surrounding sports wagering.
-Known throughout the industry as “The Sports Betting Attorney,” Dan has counseled professional sports teams, sports betting operators, fantasy sports companies, sports integrity firms, casinos and racetracks in navigating the complexities of U.S. gambling laws.
-He is a general member of the prestigious International Masters of Gaming Law, an invitation-only organization for attorneys who have distinguished themselves through demonstrated performance and publishing in gaming law, significant gaming clientele and substantial participation in the gaming industry.
+This exciting new vertical has created the need for legal professionals with proficiency in gaming law and an understanding of the complex legal and regulatory environment surrounding sports wagering.
+Known throughout the industry as “The Sports Betting Attorney,” Dan has counseled professional sports teams, sports betting operators, fantasy sports companies, casinos, racetracks, skill-based gaming operators, video game developers, gaming vendors, sports integrity firms, sports data providers, peer-to-peer platforms, and start-up companies in navigating the complexity of U.S. gambling laws and regulations.
+He is a general member of the prestigious International Masters of Gaming Law (IMGL), an invitation-only organization for attorneys who have distinguished themselves through demonstrated performance and publishing in gaming law, significant gaming clientele and substantial participation in the gaming industry.

-Dan is the co-founding director of the University of New Hampshire School of Law’s Sports Wagering and Integrity Program, the nation’s first law school certificate program dedicated to the study of sports wagering and integrity.
-Dan is an adjunct professor of law at the University of New Hampshire School of Law and the University of Miami School of Law, where designed the nation’s first law school course programs centered on sports betting law and regulation.
+Dan is the co-founding director of the University of New Hampshire School of Law’s Sports Wagering and Integrity Program, the nation’s first law school certificate program dedicated to the regulatory and legal aspects of sports wagering law and related integrity issues.
+Dan is an adjunct professor of law at the University of New Hampshire School of Law and the University of Miami School of Law, where he designed the nation’s first law school course programs centered on sports betting law and regulation.